spsforks/SCons-scons-wiki/SConsMethods/SideEffect.md

 `SideEffect(side_effect, target)`:
-  A _side effect_ is a target that is created as a side effect of building other targets.
-(For example, a Windows PDB file is created as a side effect of building the `.obj` files for a static library.)
-This method declares **side_effect** as a side effect of building **target**.
-Both **side_effect** and **target** can be a list, a file name, or a node.
+  A _side effect_ is an indirect target that is a side effect of building other targets.
+For example, a Windows PDB file is created as a side effect of building the `.obj` files for a static library.
+Calling declares `side_effect` as a side effect of building `target`.
+Both `side_effect` and `target` can be a list, a file name, or a node.
 If a target is a side effect of multiple build commands, SCons will ensure that only one set of commands is executed at a time.
 Consequently, you only need to use this method for side-effect targets that are built as a result of multiple build commands.

 It should be noted that side effects are not automatically cleaned by `scons -c`.
 To do that, please see `Clean`.